Quicklist: Toilet Types and Options

 A two-piece toilet simply comes in two pieces that are then assembled.

 Though slightly more difficult to clean, two-piece toilets are usually more efficient.
-They are also longer lasting as most individual pieces can be replaced as needed (unlike a one-piece design).
+They are also long-lasting as most individual pieces can be replaced as needed (unlike a one-piece design).

 The simplicity and longevity of two-piece toilets have made them the number one choice for most homes in North America.